 - HostGator has a longer money-back guarantee (45 days) than Bluehost (30 days).

 - For better or for worse, they are both owned by a giant corporation.
 As I’ll mention in the conclusion, if you want a non-EIG host, you can look at InMotion (review), Web Hosting Hub (review) or SiteGround (review).
-Neither can shake a now infamous outage in 2014.

 - Bluehost is an official host for the WordPress Foundation.
 That may or may not be because EIG is a part-owner of primary contributor to WordPress (Automattic).
 Both can run WordPress just fine though.